Posted November 3rd, 2015 at 11:23 am by Dan Musick

 At DDM Garage Doors, we go to great lengths to help our customers select the correct springs.
 Sometimes customers order the wrong springs, the garage door doesn’t balance, and they contact us for help.

-If your springs are too strong, and if you wind the springs the correct number of turns, the door will not stay on the floor when closed.
+If your springs are too strong, and if you wind the springs the correct number of turns or adjust the cables and S-hooks correctly, the door will not stay on the floor when closed.
 It will usually not stay in the middle when opened halfway.
 However, it will stay up when opened fully.
-If you remove more than 3/4 of a turn to get the door to stay on the floor when closed, the cables will probably come off when you reopen the garage door.
+If you remove too much tension to get the door to stay on the floor when closed, the cables will probably come off when you reopen the garage door.
 The general solution is to replace the spring or springs.
 One option is to add weight to the door to balance it.

 One option is to add tension to the springs.
-For example, if the door is 40 pounds heavy at the floor, you can adjust the springs to reduce the weight to 20 pounds.
-But even so, closing the door will require an extra 20 pounds of pull or opener force.
-This will also shorten the life of the springs.
-Usually by as much as 45% with just one turn of spring tension added.
-It may even reduce there life by 25% with the addition of a half turn.
+For example, if the door weighs 40 pounds on the floor, you can adjust the torsion springs to reduce the weight to 20 pounds.
+But even so, closing the door will still require an extra 20 pounds of pull or opener force.
+This will also shorten the life, usually by as much as 45% with just one turn of spring tension added or a few inches of stretch.
+It may even reduce their life by 25% with the addition of a half turn.

 Here’s how the door will work if it is 40 pounds out of balance.
 For example, if the springs lift 40 pounds less than is needed.
-You can adjust the springs, so the door is 20 pounds heavy at the floor and 20 light when open.
-If you stand on an analog scale or one of the better digital scales, you will find that you lose 20 pounds when pulling down on the door, and you gain 20 pounds when lifting the door.
+You can adjust the springs, so the door is 20 pounds heavy on the floor and 20 light when open.
+If you stand on a scale, you will find that you lose 20 pounds when pulling down on the door.
+When you lift the door, you gain 20 pounds.
 Without adding extra spring tension, you will gain 40 pounds when you start lifting the door.

 High lift garage doors can be more difficult to balance because of the timing of the cable and drum.
 The cable must be the proper length, and you must install it properly.
 Make sure that the cable begins wrapping on the flat portion of the drum as the top roller of the door begins rolling on the horizontal track as the door opens.
 If a high lift door does not balance properly, it is best to first check the cable timing.